 California State Library Sections & Organizational Chart

-Below is information on sections of the California State Library that provide services.
+Below is information on the bureaus and sections of the California State Library that provide services to state employees and the public.
 To see the entire structure of the State Library, please see our organization chart.

 The California History Room's collections strongly demonstrate the state's illustrious and colorful past.
 Our collections cover all aspects of life in the state from prehistoric times to the present day and for all fifty-eight counties.
 In addition to the book collection, there are photographs, maps, manuscripts, diaries, newspapers, periodicals, sheet music, post cards, microforms, posters, pamphlets, programs and other materials.
 While representative in all subject areas relating to California, the collection is particularly strong in the Gold Rush period, Sacramento, San Francisco, the Mother Lode, ethnic studies, mines and mining, genealogy, biography and popular culture.

 Since 1991, the California Research Bureau has provided independent, nonpartisan, timely and confidential policy research or analysis to its clients: the Legislature, the Governor's Office and other Constitutional Officers.
 The Research Bureau's team of librarians and researchers provide policy research, 50-state reviews, academic and media summaries, data analysis and much more.
 The Research Bureau also provides two weekly newsletters: Lunch with a Side of Research runs Mondays with a listing of free policy/research lunch events; Studies in the News runs Wednesdays, providing recent studies that may be useful to policy discussions.